 Graduate and Honours Opportunities

 The ARC Centre of Excellence for Climate System Science offers a range of graduate and honours opportunities.
 Outstanding students may receive top-ups above the rates funded via Australian Postgraduate Awards (APAs) from the Centre of Excellence.
-We will also offer some international student fee scholarships.
+We will also offer some scholarships for international students.

 Scholarships for honours students may be available for outstanding students, for more information, click here.